-- Issue regulations requiring greater accuracy in credit and consumer reporting, including: - requiring credit bureaus and other consumer reporting agencies to use stricter matching criteria (such as all nine digits of the consumer's Social Security number) to prevent misidentification of consumers; - requiring tenant, employment, and other background screening companies to verify records retrieved through an automated search using the records' original source; - codifying existing regulatory and judicial interpretations that criminal and eviction court records that are sealed or expunged cannot be reported;
+- Issue and finalize a rule prohibiting the appearance of medical debts in credit reports. - Adopt the following provisions as part of its forthcoming FCRA rulemaking to ensure greater accuracy in credit and consumer reporting: - require credit bureaus and other consumer reporting agencies to use stricter matching criteria (such as all nine digits of the consumer's Social Security number) to prevent misidentification of consumers;

-- codifying the position that CRAs and furnishers are required to investigate all non-frivolous disputes, including if there is a legal dispute over a debt; - prohibiting disputed debts from being considered by users and credit scoring models unless and until the dispute is resolved via independent investigation; and - requiring that debts be reported by the creditor to whom the debt was originally owed and not based on second- or third-hand information from debt collectors. - Issue regulations that provide greater access to credit and other consumer reports by: - requiring nationwide credit and consumer reporting agencies to provide reports to consumers in Spanish and 10 other languages commonly used by limited English speakers; - prohibiting CRAs from making excessive demands for identification of consumers in order to obtain their consumer reports, such as trick security questions that are difficult to answer and documents that not all consumers (especially vulnerable consumers) can obtain, such as drivers licenses and utility bills; - ensuring that CRAs provide all information in a consumer's file, such as soft inquiries, even if the information is not provided in a consumer report to a third party; and - reaffirming that the FCRA applies to certain companies-including data brokers and other data vendors-that sell information used for FCRA-covered purposes (e.g. screening for credit, employment, tenant, government benefits) and that disclaimers do not provide a safe harbor from FCRA coverage. - Improve credit and consumer reporting dispute resolution by: - setting up an ombuds program or resolution unit in the CFPB's Office of Consumer Response that is empowered to conduct an independent review of credit reporting disputes where the consumer asserts that inaccurate information has not been corrected; and - requiring all CRAs, but especially the Big Three credit bureaus, to devote sufficient personnel and resources to resolve disputes and to conduct independent, impartial analyses instead of merely accepting the furnisher's response. - amend the definition of identity theft to cover any information on a report that resulted from coercion. - Address racial disparities in credit scores and tenant screening recommendations by: - encouraging credit scoring companies to develop algorithms that reduce the impact of racial disparities; and - examining algorithms that make tenant screening recommendations to assess racial disparities and scientific validity. - Address credit invisibility while protecting consumers' control over their own data and ensuring the most vulnerable are not harmed, including: - closely monitoring use of alternative data and new and emerging technologies, including artificial intelligence models; and issuing a rule under Section 1033 of the Dodd-Frank Act that gives consumers full and meaningful control over their data from deposit accounts, credit accounts, and other covered products and services.
+- require tenant, employment, and other background screening companies to verify records retrieved through an automated search using the records' original source; - finalize the proposal for a rule stating that CRAs and furnishers have an obligation to conduct a reasonable investigation of a consumer's dispute when it involves a legal dispute; - prohibit disputed debts from being considered by users and credit scoring models unless and until the dispute is resolved via independent investigation; and - impose strict requirements as suggested in NCLC's March 2023 Petition for Rulemaking on the furnishing of debt collection items in credit reports. - Issue regulations that provide greater access to credit and other consumer reports by: - requiring nationwide credit and consumer reporting agencies to provide reports to consumers in Spanish and 10 other languages commonly used by limited English speakers; - prohibiting CRAs from making excessive demands for identification of consumers in order to obtain their consumer reports, such as trick security questions that are difficult to answer and documents that not all consumers (especially vulnerable consumers) can obtain, such as drivers licenses and utility bills; - requiring the CRAs to be clear in a response to a request for a credit report about what the specific and actual reason is for not providing one to the consumer and not providing multiple reasons; and - issuing and finalizing the proposal to cover under the FCRA data brokers and other data vendors that sell information of the type used for FCRA-covered purposes (e.g. financial information, criminal records). - Improve credit and consumer reporting dispute resolution by: - creating a Credit Reporting Ombuds office to help consumers, especially those with educational or literacy challenges, to fix errors. - requiring all CRAs, but especially the Big Three credit bureaus, to devote sufficient personnel and resources to resolve disputes and to conduct independent, impartial analyses instead of merely accepting the furnisher's response. - amending the definition of identity theft to cover any information on a report that resulted from coercion. - prohibit the application of forced arbitration clauses in credit monitoring contracts to FCRA claims for inaccuracies and disputes - Address racial disparities in credit scores and tenant screening recommendations by: - encouraging credit scoring companies to develop algorithms that reduce the impact of racial disparities; and - examining algorithms that make tenant screening recommendations to assess racial disparities and scientific validity.

+- Address credit invisibility while protecting consumers' control over their own data and ensuring that the most vulnerable are not harmed, including closely monitoring use of alternative data and new and emerging technologies, such as artificial intelligence models. - Requiring that users provide adverse action notices in languages other than English when the user knows that the consumer is limited English proficient. - Requiring registration of CRAs.